🔍 공개 퀴즈 검색

 3. Cannot be solved

-4. Simplify parallel first, then series ✓
+4. Simplify parallel, then series ✓

 Advantage of parallel over series: